bruceravel/demeter/documentation/Athena/intro.rst

 couple of parameters associated with plotting.

 At the bottom of the screen is the echo area.
-This very important space is used by ATHENA to communicate with you, the user.
-This space is used to display informational messages while ATHENA is working on your data, error messages when it runs into trouble, and other kinds of messages.
+This very important space is used by :demeter:`athena` to communicate with you, the user.
+This space is used to display informational messages while :demeter:`athena` is working on your data, error messages when it runs into trouble, and other kinds of messages.

 The large blank area on the right is `the group list area <ui/glist.html>`__.
-As data are imported into ATHENA, they will be listed in this space.
+As data are imported into :demeter:`athena`, they will be listed in this space.
 Access to the data already imported is made by clicking in this space.